mike-heckman/newBroom/README.md

 A powerful, configurable Chrome extension for automatically clearing browsing data with precision and control.
 Sweep away unwanted cookies and site data based on your own rules.

 ## Key Features

--   **Automatic Cleanup**: Runs automatically to clear data when the last browser window is closed.
+-   **Automatic Cleanup**: Runs automatically to clear data from your previous session each time you start the browser.
 -   **Manual Cleanup**: Includes a "Clean Now" button in the popup for on-demand cleaning.
 -   **Selective Data Removal**: Choose exactly which types of data to clear, including:
     -   Cookies (Standard & Partitioned)